ShareMethods

 ShareMethods is a Web 2.0 document management and collaboration service with a focus on sales, marketing, and the extended selling network.
-It offers a software as a service (SaaS) subscription to companies and is available as a stand alone application or integrated program with CRM tools such as Oracle CRM On Demand or salesforce.com.
+It offers a software as a service (SaaS) subscription to companies and is available as a stand-alone application or as an integrated program with CRM tools such as Oracle CRM On Demand or salesforce.com.

 History

 ShareMethods was launched in 2004 to provide collaboration and communication services for sales and marketing teams, business partners, and customers.
 The founders have a background of building software-as-a-service applications and creating digital media applications.